afunyun/BatchGrader/README.md

 **0.3.2 (2025-05-11):**

 - Now blows up if pricing.csv is gone.
-System will now do a recursive deep-merge of configs instead of a shallow one so you don’t lose nested settings.
+System will now do a recursive deep-merge of configs instead of a shallow one so you don't lose nested settings.

 **0.3.1 (2025-05-11):**